citp/privacy-policy-historical/u/uk/uks/uksmallbusinessdirectory.co.uk.md

   * From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, fax or mail.
 We may use the information to customise the website according to your interests.

-  * We may occasionally contact you by email, phone, fax or mail to offer you special offers, upgrade options and enhanced listings .
+  * We may occasionally contact you by email, phone, fax or mail to offer you special offers, upgrade options and enhanced listings.

+  * We may occasionally pass on your information and contact details to other businesses/individuals who provide marketing services.